Halton Fair Vote Luncheon Notes by Tina

 Common Causes Teach In: Notes

-Pros and Cons-Policies for People and the Planet
+Pros and Cons-Policies for People and the

-The Common Causes Teach-In in Calgary
+Causes Teach-In in Calgary

 It was quite an event